-Are you currently enrolled in a BSN program?
+Are you currently enrolled in a BSN or ADN program?

 For more information about Program requirements and stipulations please see below.
 Advanced Care Partners will work under the supervision of a registered nurse in selected clinical, procedural, and ambulatory areas and function as a nursing assistant with additional specialized skills.

 Benefits for nursing students

 - Increase clinical competency caring for patients and enhance critical thinking skills.

 - Develop more advanced interpersonal skills and build self-confidence in the acute care environment

 - Perform in an evidence-based, knowledge-driven environment.